mertsinanoz/measuring-similarity/README.md

 The packages required to run the scripts are specified in the ‘requirements.txt’ file.

 # Usage and Explanations
-The files ‘data_acquisition_undecanes’, ‘data_acquisition_dodecanes’ and ‘data_acquisition_tridecanes’ contain codes to calculate the Jaccard/Tanimoto indices based on five different fingerprints and the Jaccard/Tanimoto indices based on the newly defined topological index vector of all isomer pairs separately for undecane, dodecane and tridecane isomers, respectively.
+The files ‘data_acquisition_undecanes’, ‘data_acquisition_dodecanes’, ‘data_acquisition_tridecanes’, ‘data_acquisition_cyclodecanes’ and ‘data_acquisition_cycloundecanes’ contain codes to calculate the Jaccard/Tanimoto indices based on five different fingerprints and the Jaccard/Tanimoto indices based on the newly defined topological index vector of all isomer pairs separately for undecane, dodecane, tridecane, cyclodecane and cycloundecane isomers, respectively.

+Furthermore, ‘data_acquisition_connected_graphs_with_7_vertices’ contains code to calculate Jaccard/Tanimoto indices of all connected graphs with 7 vertices based on the newly defined topological index vector.

+Among these codes, the code for cycoundecanes uses the files ‘connected_graphs_7_vertices.g6’ as input.
-In the ‘data_acquisition_undecanes’, the code for undecanes uses the files ‘isomer11.pkl’ and ‘isomers_of_undecanes.xlsx’ as input.
+Among these codes, the code for undecanes uses the files ‘isomer11.pkl’ and ‘isomers_of_undecanes.xlsx’ as input.

-In the ‘data_acquisition_dodecanes’, the code for dodecanes uses the files ‘isomer12.pkl’ and ‘isomers_of_dodecanes.xlsx’ as input.
+Among these codes, the code for dodecanes uses the files ‘isomer12.pkl’ and ‘isomers_of_dodecanes.xlsx’ as input.

-In the ‘data_acquisition_tridecanes’, the code for tridecanes uses the files ‘isomer13.pkl’ and ‘isomers_of_tridecanes.xlsx’ as input.
+Among these codes, the code for tridecanes uses the files ‘isomer13.pkl’ and ‘isomers_of_tridecanes.xlsx’ as input.
+Among these codes, the code for cyclodecanes uses the file ‘ten_vertices.g6’ as input.
+Among these codes, the code for cycoundecanes uses the files ‘eleven_vertices.g6’ as input.

-In order for the inputs of the codes mentioned above to be used in the code, the file path must be written as required on line 21 in the codes.
+In order for the inputs of the codes mentioned above to be used in the code, the file path must be written as required in the codes.

-Each of these codes provides the values of the Jaccard/Tanimoto indices calculated based on each fingerprint and newly defined topological index vector as output in the form of xlsx and pkl files, 6 files each.
-These outputs obtained as a result of running the codes are also uploaded to the repository.
+Each of these codes provides the values of the Jaccard/Tanimoto coefficients calculated based on each fingerprint and topological index vector as output in the form of xlsx and pkl files, 6 files each.
 The xlsx files have been used for plotting the graphics mentioned below.
 If desired, pkl files can also be used.

+These outputs obtained as a result of running the codes were also uploaded to the repository except for cycloundecanes.
+The data for cycloundecane isomers is obtained by running the code in the file ‘data_acquisition_cycloundecanes’.
+This data was not uploaded to the repository due to its large size.
+However, the data obtained when the code is run can be transferred to the ‘plots_for_cycloundecanes’ file and the desired plots can be drawn.

-The codes in the ‘plots_for_...’ files use the output obtained as a result of the codes in the ‘data_acquisition_...’ files for the undecane, dodecane and tridecane isomers to plot the value distribution plots of the Jaccard/Tanimoto indices, the cumulative distribution plots of the Jaccard/Tanimoto indices and the relationships between the Jaccard/Tanimoto indices based on molecular fingerprints and newly defined topological index vectors.
+The codes in the ‘plots_for_...’ files use the output obtained as a result of the codes in the ‘data_acquisition_...’ files to plot the value distribution plots of the Jaccard/Tanimoto indices, the cumulative distribution plots of the Jaccard/Tanimoto indices and the relationships between the Jaccard/Tanimoto indices based on molecular fingerprints and newly defined topological index vectors.

 In addition, the file 'Supplementary_materials' presents the order of occurrence of the undecane, dodecane and tridecane isomers used in the codes and the values of the Jaccard/Tanimoto indices generated as a result of the codes.
+It also provides the values of the Jaccard/Tanimoto indices generated by the ‘data_acquisition_...’ codes for all connected graphs with seven vertices, and cyclodecane isomers.